 A common problem in older people is respiratory problems or inflammation of the airways, which can be exacerbated by the cold.
-In addition, the common cold-cough or flu in winter increases the risk of even pneumonia or asthma, COPD.
+In addition, the common cold cough, or flu in winter increases the risk of even pneumonia or asthma, and COPD.

 Statistics show that older people are more likely to become depressed in severe winters.
 There is also various mental anguish.